-The only European river that National Geographic have included in their top 10 rivers for white water rafting.
-It has gigantic waves that will makes the ride more exciting, thrilling and exhilarating for those who have tried rafting in this river.
+The only European river that National Geographic has included in their top 10 rivers for white water rafting.
+It has gigantic waves that will make the ride exciting, thrilling and exhilarating for those who have tried rafting in this river.

 The Sjoa is by far one of Scandinavia’s best rivers.
 With class II-V rapids, canyons, chutes, and access to numerous other adventure activities are among the highlights.
 Camp on a beach in the Norwegian wilderness as you plot your route down this incredible river.

 The Lütschine river offers some of the best whitewater rafting in the Swiss Alps.
 Starting below the Eiger North Face, you will face class III-IV rapids surging down from the mountains and out into the Interlaken valley and the Lake of Brienz.
 It is an exhilarating rush from start to finish.